twoby/twoby/README.md

 # Two-separated binary

 Caution: in alpha.
 Import `encode` and `decode`.
-Convert a typed array to/from "Two Separated Binary".
+Convert a typed array to/from "two-separated binary".

 Supported binary formats: